 1924 The operetta Rose-Marie opens at the Imperial Theatre.
 Rudolf Friml and Herbert Stothart wrote the music, and Oscar Hammerstein II and Otto Harbach the book and lyrics.
 It runs 557 performances and enjoys a long life in tours and regional productions.

 1958 President Dwight D. Eisenhower signs a bill to establish a National Center for the Performing Arts in Washington, D.C.
 Later, the Center is named The John F. Kennedy Center for the Performing Arts.

 2000 Bernadette Peters, who won a Tony Award for the title role of Annie Oakley in the classic Irving Berlin musical, Annie Get Your Gun, hangs up her holster as she exits the role she has been playing since the revival opened March 4, 1999.
 Her leading man, Tom Wopat, steps down from the role of Frank Butler as well.
 They are replaced by Cheryl Ladd and Patrick Cassidy, then country singer Reba McEntire and Brent Barrett.

-2003 U.S. premiere of hit Paris/Monaco musical bio of artist Pablo Picasso, La Vie en Bleu.
-Jeffrey Coon plays Picasso in the Walnut Street Theatre in Philadelphia.
+2003 The hit Paris/Monaco musical bio of artist Pablo Picasso, La Vie en Bleu, has its U.S. premiere at the Walnut Street Theatre in Philadelphia.
 Jeffrey Coon stars as Picasso.

 2014 Andrea Martin, who won 2013 Tony, Drama Desk, and Outer Critics Circle awards for her performance as Berthe in the Tony Award-winning revival of Pippin, returns to the role for a limited engagement of 24 performances.